Logo Mibo

 particles

-Level 4 — Buffer Pooling
+Level 5: Buffer Pooling

-Sometimes you need a temporary array for a single frame—for example, to gather potential collision pairs or process a batch of AI requests.
+Sometimes you need a temporary array for a single frame, for example to gather potential collision pairs or process a batch of AI requests.
 Allocating Array.zeroCreate every frame creates a massive amount of garbage.

 Instead, use System.Buffers.ArrayPool.
 This lets you "rent" an array and return it when you are done.